rapid7/metasploit-framework/docs/metasploit-framework.wiki/Creating-Your-First-PR.md

 specify multiple files to add using `git add` at the same time.

 To commit these changes locally, use `git commit -m "<commit message here>"`.
-Note that as a general rule of thumb, commit messages should aim to be short whilst also telling readers what was changed in that commit.
+Note that as a general rule of thumb, commit messages should aim to be 50 characters or less while telling readers what was changed in that commit.
 You generally don't want to create commits that do multiple things at once, instead create a separate commit for each group of items that you are changing, and make sure that the commit message reflects what changed in a general sense.

 Note also that maintainers may end up squashing your commits down so that your commit A, B, and C, now become commit D which